Paralympics: Japan's Kunieda defeated in wheelchair tennis q'finals

 RIO DE JANEIRO, Sept.
 13, Kyodo

-Japan's Shingo Kunieda fell short in his bid to win gold in men's wheelchair tennis singles at a third consecutive Paralympic Games, losing 6-3, 6-3 on Tuesday in Rio to Belgium's Joachim Gerard in the quarterfinals.
+Two-time champion Shingo Kunieda of Japan fell short in his bid for a third consecutive gold in men's wheelchair tennis singles at the Paralympic Games, losing in straight sets Tuesday to Belgium's Joachim Gerard in the quarterfinals.

-The 32-year-old Kunieda, currently 9th in International Tennis Federation rankings, holds a career 11-3 record against the 2nd-ranked Gerard.
-Kunieda also fell to the 27-year-old Belgian in the NEC Masters last December.
+The 32-year-old Kunieda went down 6-3, 6-3 to the world No. 2 Gerard, who powered serves through the windy conditions and hit 27 winners compared to nine by Kunieda.

-In addition to singles gold at the 2012 London and 2008 Beijing Paralympics, the former top-ranked Kunieda has also captured 24 Grand Slam singles titles in wheelchair tennis since 2006.
+"From the first set to the end, he played better tennis than I did," Kunieda said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.